 In recent decades two vanguard organizations claim to have rediscovered the techelet dye referred to in Bamidbar 15:38.
 The first, Radzin Techelet, is derived from the cuttlefish.
 The second, Ptil Tekhelet, is derived from Murex trunculus.

-Today, most Orthodox who use techelet insist on Ptil Tekhelet, although Chassidim (notably Breslov and Radzyn, of course) stick with the Radzin techelet tzitzit.
+Today, most Orthodox who use techelet insist on Ptil Tekhelet, although Chassidim (notably Breslov and Radzyn, of course) sometimes stick with the Radzyn techelet tzitzit.

 Be warned that the Radzyn techelet dye runs.
 Your hands will have blue stains after tying the tzitzit, your tallit may get a bit smudged and the white tzitzits will get slightly discolored.
 From my experience the smudges come out with a damp cloth.